gyulanemeth/bluefox.email/docs/api/email-error-log.md

 # Email Error Log

-Full reference for the **Email Error Log** resource in the bluefox.email API.
+When a send is accepted but fails later, during processing or delivery, the error is recorded against the email it belongs to.
+This endpoint lists those errors for one campaign, transactional email, or triggered email, newest first, covering the last 30 days.
+Reach for it when a [Send Email](/docs/api/send-email) call succeeded but the recipient never got the message, and keep an eye on bounce and complaint rates on the [project dashboard](/docs/projects/dashboard).
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

 ## List processing/delivery errors for an email